 Sources of SOM

-- The primary source of organic matter in soil is plant and animal debris entering in the soil.
+- The primary source of organic matter in the soil is plant and animal debris entering into the soil.
 In forest or prairies, as well as agricultural fields, dead plants, trees, shrubs, grasses, are transformed by animals and different kinds of living organisms.
 This process involves several steps.

 - The microorganisms that work on that decomposition chain are themselves part of the soil organic matter.